New species, the untapped potential of the oceans

 In 2023, new ones described include Abyssocladia falkor, a carnivorous sponge that has hook-like spicules to hold the small crustaceans it feeds on, and Santjordia pagesi, a jellyfish named after Saint George's Day (in catalan) because of the bright red cross on its body.
 "It has many different characteristics from other jellyfish, including the structure of its nearly 240 tentacles that lie underneath rather than on the edge of the bell," explain WoRMS.

-Also, the Kodama jujutsu, very small squid less than one centimeter long and nocturnal, can be found in the Indo-Pacific.
+Also, the Kodama jujutsu, a very small squid less than one centimeter long and nocturnal, can be found in the Indo-Pacific.
 It gets its name from the Kodama, Japanese mythological creatures that take care of nature, and from jiu-jitsu, a Japanese martial art.

 "They are really fascinating animals.
 They have an adhesive gland on their back that allows them to attach themselves to substrates and go unnoticed by their predators and also by their prey," says Fernández-Álvarez.
 "I find the name they have given it very curious: the Kodama is a spirit whose presence is associated with the good health of the forests, just as the presence of this squid is associated with the health of the reefs in which it lives.
 In addition, this animal hunts by placing its arms in a very particular position, with several postures reminiscent of Japanese jiu-jitsu ", explains the researcher.